Mamie Johnson: Baseball career

 After graduating high school, Mamie played with the St. Cyprian recreational team in D.C.
 At 17, Johnson hoped to pursue a baseball career and tried out for the All-American Girls Professional Baseball League.
 Despite being a skilled player with lots of experience and Men's Major League Baseball being integrated by this time, Mamie was not allowed to try out due to the color of her skin.

 However, soon after this rejection Mamie was offered the opportunity to try out for the Indianapolis Clowns.
 Along with Connie Morgan, she was signed by the Indianapolis Clowns in 1953, played with the team from 1953 to 1955, and had a 33–8 win–loss record.
 A right-handed pitcher with a deceptively hard fastball, she also threw a slider, circle changeup, curveball, screwball, and knuckleball.
 She received pointers on pitching the curveball from Satchel Paige.
 At the plate, batting right-handed, her batting average was in the range of .262 to .284.

 Johnson was known as "Peanut" during her career due to her height—5 feet, 3 inches.
 She also weighed only 98 pounds when she was a player.
 Johnson earned the nickname after an at-bat in which she faced Hank Baylis of the Kansas City Monarchs.
 After a hard strike, Baylis stepped out of the batter's box and said, "Why, that little girl's no bigger than a peanut.
 I ain't afraid of her."
 She proceeded to strike him out.

 In order to help sell tickets, Mamie and Morgan were played at least once a game as they were popular with the crowd.
 This publicity was needed because at the time the Negro League was on the decline with public popularity.
-However despite popular belief that the women played only to put on a show and sell tickets at the games, they were good baseball players.